Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: Abstract

 \section{Abstract}

-\textbf{Abstract:}\ We introduce the position-dependent mass (PDM) settings for the modified Emden equation (MEE).
-To work out exact solutions for the PDM-MEE, we use the most general solution for the simple harmonic oscillator's dynamical equation (i.e., the initial conditions shall be identified by the PDM-MEE problem at hand) and report the most general solution for the MEE.
-In so doing, we use a nonlocal point transformation.
-Next, we map MEE-solution into the corresponding PDM-MEE.
+\textbf{Abstract:}\ We consider the modified Emden equation (MEE) and introduce its most general solution, using the most general solution for the simple harmonic oscillator's linear dynamical equation (i.e., the initial conditions shall be identified by the PDM-MEE problem at hand) .
+We use a general nonlocal point transformation and show that modified Emden dynamical equation is transformed to describe position-dependent mass (PDM) classical particles.
 Two PDM-MEE-type classical particles are used as illustrative examples, and their exact solutions are reported.
-Under specific parametric considerations, the phase-space trajectories are observed to have classical-states crossings as they evolve in time (where each phase-space trajectory represents a classical state).
-This observation holds true not only for PDM-MEE-type classical particles but also for MEE-type particles.
+Under specific parametric considerations, the phase-space trajectories are reported for the MEE-type and for PDM-MEE-type classical particles.

 \textbf{PACS }numbers\textbf{: }05.45.-a, 03.50.Kk, 03.65.-w